yuvalati/GISml-Technion2024/Analisys_methods.md

 **Benefits**:
 - Efficiently searches the hyperparameter space to avoid overfitting and improve model performance.
 - Tracks and logs all the hyperparameter trials, making it easier to review the results.

+**Explanation**: In number of estimators, higher number of trees gives the model more flexibility, but it can also increase the training time. in maximum tree depth, A higher depth can lead to overfitting, while a lower depth might underfit. in minimum samples required to split a node,  A higher value of  helps reduce overfitting by limiting the complexity of the model.

 ### 2. **Experiment Tracking with MLflow**